yoenoo/kernel_bench_stuff/README.md

 To call LLM API providers, set your `{INFERENCE_SERVER_PROVIDER}_API_KEY` API key.

 Running and profiling kernels require a GPU.
-If you don't have GPU available locally, you can set up [Modal](https://modal.com/).
+[Coming soon] If you don't have GPU available locally, you can set up [Modal](https://modal.com/).
 Set up your modal token.

 ## 🚀 Usage
 ### Run on a single problem